parastooAflaki/Learn-Solidity/README.md

 Contracts with solidity
 ---

-* test on ganace
+* test using ganace-cli -> test.js
-* deploy on rinkeby network
+* deploy on rinkeby network -> deploy.js